People are hardwired to recognized patterns.

 You can create a stunning, out-of-the-box graphical solution only a few people would love to try.

-Or build a product based on the proven mobile app design patterns, which goes mass market and is used with equal pleasure by the majority of the population.
+Or build a product based on the proven mobile app design patterns, which goes mass market and is used with equal pleasure by the majority of users.

-Now, let’s have a closer look on how exactly you can use the existing bias towards creating better design for your business solution.
+Allow me to explain how exactly you can use the existing bias in creating better designs of your business products.

 UX Design for a Mobile App: When To Use Patterns and When To Ditch Those

-In our previous post, we’ve already talked about the essential principles of Mobile UX design – those that you should apply through your entire product.
+In our previous post, we’ve talked about the essential principles of Mobile UX design.
+You should apply those through your entire product.
 Go on, review those.
 I’ll wait here ☺

 Now, the second important question is: when should I grab existing design patterns and when it’s worth experimenting with customization?